Wilfrid M. de Freitas - Bookseller

 H-1795

 Rossetti, Maria Francesca.
 A Shadow of Dante.
 London [etc.]: Rivingtons, 1872.
-[First edition].
-"Being an Essay Towards Studying Himslf, His World and His Pilgrimage."
-Original purple cloth, decorated in gilt with heaven and hell motifs at corners and orchid at centre; gilt partly rubbed; light evidence of dampstaining; covers a little darkened; spine almost completely faded, with gilt almost gone; spine ends creased, worn and a little frayed.
+[Second edition] (first published 1871).
+"Being an Essay Towards Studying Himself, His World and His Pilgrimage."
+Original purple cloth, decorated in gilt with heaven and hell motifs at corners and orchid at centre; gilt partly rubbed; light evidence of damp-staining; covers a little darkened; spine almost completely faded, with gilt almost gone; spine ends creased, worn and a little frayed.
 Two bookplates, one of noted bibliophile Louis Thompson Rowe; front hinge partly cracked, that at rear neatly repaired; binder's ticket on rear pastedown; frontispiece plus four folding plates all clean and tight.
 Very good.

 $100